-The CPT test typically produces a large number of data points at close (vertical) spacing.
-It would usually be considered over-conservative to design for a lower-bound value that might represent only a 5 mm thick layer of soil.
+The CPT test typically produces a large number of data appoints at close (vertical) spacing and it would usually be considered over-conservative to design for a lower-bound reading that might represent only a 5 mm thick layer of soil.
 On the other hand, SPT data points are typically spaced at 1 m or 1.5 m depths and each reading averages a 300 mm thickness of soil.
-The intrinsic variability and scatter of SPT readings also needs to be considered and excessive reliance should not be placed on any single reading.
+The intrinsic variability and scatter of SPT readings must also be considered and excessive reliance should not be placed on any single reading.

 Strength parameters used for calculating capacity of critical load bearing foundations are usually chosen to be 'moderately conservative'.
-Soil stiffness parameters used for settlement calculations are difficult to measure and highly non-linear, and should generally be given as a range, better reflecting the uncertainty in these parameters.
+Soil stiffness parameters used for settlement calculations are difficult to measure and highly non-linear and should generally be given as a range, better reflecting the uncertainty in these parameters.

 The extent of 'physical' averaging of soil parameters for each situation should be considered.
-For example, the side resistance of a large bored pile will effectively 'average' the soil shear strength over its surface, with local variations in strength being of little significance to the total capacity.
+For example, the lateral resistance of a large soldier pile will effectively 'average' the soil shear strength within its zone of influence, with local variations in strength being of little significance to the total capacity.
 By comparison, the bearing capacity of a small footing may be significantly reduced by even a small pocket of weak soil within the influence zone of the footing.